 The best way to know if you have sensitive skin or not is by visiting a dermatologist.
 A dermatologist can check your skin type, determine the cause of your skin reaction and further assist you with a treatment plan.
 However, there are some common symptoms or signs that can trigger this problem.
 Watch out for these signs and reach out to your dermatologist if you're facing any of them:

 Have you noticed yourself having a sensitive skin reaction to certain products?
 It can be anything – soap, perfumes, essential oils, detergents, fragrances, other skincare, or household products.

 Apart from these products, extreme weather conditions like wind, sun, and cold may even trigger reactions.
 If you're facing this, it's a sign that you have sensitive skin.
 It's best to seek your dermatologist's advice here.

 Your skin is sensitive if you observe redness even with minimal exposure to external elements.
 The red patches can be anything from a red rash, red bumps, or even red dilated blood vessels in an extreme scenario.
 This may be the reaction to certain harsh ingredients or due to genetic predisposition like rosacea.
 Usually, this redness tends to subside simply by removing the irritant or undergoing minor skin treatment.

 Your Skin Has Dry Patches

-If you are facing dryness and irritation on your skin, it’s usually eczema, a type of dermatitis that fails to trap moisture due to a leaky skin barrier.
+If you face dryness and irritation on your skin, it's usually eczema, a type of dermatitis that fails to trap moisture due to a leaky skin barrier.
 If this persists, you may even see scaling and flaking.
 Over-the-counter creams can come to your rescue in case of mild eczema, but for extreme flare-ups, going with a topical steroid may provide relief.

 Your Skin Feels Itchy